nilshollenstein/Project/README.md

 ### Acknowledgments
 - This project uses the OpenWeatherMap API to fetch weather data.
 - Charts are created using the Chart.js library.
-- The HTML Files work with ejs
+- The HTML files work with ejs
 ### Contact
 For any inquiries, contact the author Nils Hollenstein.